 Dave Harvey’s book is similar to the other books in this list in that he provides practical advice for discerning a call to ministry.
 Like Dr. Allen’s book, Harvey also provides a set of diagnostic questions to provide clarity in the call.
 (His list is shorter, with only 6 questions to consider, but the book is roughly the same length.)

 The book is unique in that Harvey spends a considerable amount of time describing the call as a “summons to the Savior”.
-He provides a needed reminder that the Gospel supplies the identify of the pastor, not his role in the church.
+He provides a needed reminder that the Gospel supplies the identity of the pastor, not his role in the church.
 Before God calls us to ministry, He calls us to Himself.
-Harvey’s book is also worth reading as he describes the need for affirmation from the church, and why it is important.

 One of the most notable sections of Harvey’s book is the final section on waiting.
 Too often, aspiring future pastors want to rush the process and jump headfirst into a pastoral role before they are ready.
 Harvey does a great job describing the necessity of preparation and patience.
 Like Allen, he also provides a helpful word to those who discover they are not called to pastoral ministry.